Correlation coefficients (1)

 So why are we computing correlations?
 Or more technically “why are we computing correlation coefficients?”

 This seems obvious: we want to know whether the values of one variable in a dataset seem to be systematically related to the values of another variable.
+This is going to take us to scaling!

 The scaling of our variables